Bashimane-Mamabolo/bashimane-portfolio/README.md

 ## ☁️ Deployment

 This portfolio is deployed using Vercel for seamless, continuous deployment.
-Any changes pushed to the main branch are automatically deployed to the live site. https://bashimane-portfolio.vercel.app/
+Any changes pushed to the master branch are automatically deployed to the live site. https://bashimane-portfolio.vercel.app/

 ---